Portainer Docker – Easily Manage Docker Containers in Linux

-Docker has already been discussed in our previous article.
-If you are unfamiliar with Docker containers, you should become acquainted with them.
+Our previous article discussed Docker.
+If you are not familiar with Docker containers, you should learn about them.
 Docker containers can be useful for developers.
 Docker packages are widely available and simple to install in almost all distribution repositories.
-However, managing your Docker containers can be difficult, especially for those who dislike working with the command line.
+However, managing them can be difficult, especially for those who dislike the command line.

 Portainer Docker

-Portainer docker is an excellent tool for managing Docker containers across multiple platforms.
-It is simple to install on any Linux distribution, and its web-based GUI front-end is extremely user-friendly.
-We may write detailed articles on portainer’s various features in the future, but for now, we’ll learn how to install and configure portainer in Linux.
+Portainer Docker lets you manage Docker containers across multiple platforms.
+Linux distributions can easily install it, and the web-based GUI front-end is extremely user-friendly.
+We may write detailed articles on the portainer’s various features in the future.
+However, for now, we’ll learn how to install and configure the portainer on Linux.

 How to install Portainer in Ubuntu?